vvaltchev/tilck/README.md

 #### Why Tilck runs only on i686?

-Actually Tilcks runs only on i686 *for the moment*. `Tilck` was born as a purely educational project and the x86 architecture was already very friendly to me at the time.
-Moving from x86 usermode assembly to "kernel" mode (real-mode and the transitions back and forth to proctected mode for the bootloader) required quite an effort, but it was still, in my opinion, easier than jumping into a completely unknown architecture for me, like `ARM`.
-I've also considered writing directly a `x86_64` kernel running completely in `long mode` but I decided to stick initially with the `i686` architecture for the following reasons:
+Actually Tilck runs only on i686 *for the moment*.
+The kernel was born as a purely educational project and the x86 architecture was already very friendly to me at the time.
+Moving from x86 usermode assembly to "kernel" mode (real-mode and the transitions back and forth to protected mode for the bootloader) required quite an effort, but it still was, in my opinion, easier than "jumping" directly into a completely unknown (for me) architecture, like `ARM`.
+I've also considered writing from the beginning a `x86_64` kernel running completely in `long mode` but I decided to stick initially with the `i686` architecture for the following reasons:

-* The `long mode` is, roughly, another "layer" added on the top of 32-bit protected mode: it order to have a full understanding of its complexity, I thought it was better to start first with its ancestor.
+* The `long mode` is, roughly, another "layer" added on the top of 32-bit protected mode: it order to have a full understanding of its complexity, I thought it was better to start first with its legacy.

-* `Long mode` does not have a full support for the segmentation.
+* The `long mode` does not have a full support for the segmentation.
 I wanted to get confident with this technology.

-* `Long mode` has a 4-level paging system, which is more complex to use that the classic 2-level paging supported by `ia32`.
+* The `long mode` has a 4-level paging system, which is more complex to use that the classic 2-level paging supported by `ia32` (it was better to start with something simpler).

-* I never considered the idea of writing a kernel for desktop or server-class machines, which will need to support a huge amount of memory.
-We already have Linux of that.
+* I never considered the idea of writing a kernel for desktop or server-class machines where supporting a huge amount of memory is a must.
+We already have Linux for that.

-* It seemed to me at the time, that there was more online documentation for people just starting to write a kernel (like the articles on https://wiki.osdev.org/) with examples working on `i686` compared to any other architecture.
+* It seemed to me at the time, that there was more online "starters" documentation (like the articles on https://wiki.osdev.org/) for `i686` compared to any other architecture.

-Said that, likely I'll make `Tilck` to run completely run in `long mode` on `x86_64` systems at some point and, certainly making it run on `ARM` machines is a must for the project, since in the long term I'd like it to be usable in production embedded systems.
-Just, supporting another architecture cannot be a priority at this stage.
+Said that, likely I'll make `Tilck` to support also `x86_64` and being able to run in `long mode` at some point but, given the long-term plans for it as a tiny kernel for embedded systems, making it to run on `ARM` machines it certainly important.
+Unfortunately, the project at the moment is still not developed enough to be actually useful on its first architecture, therefore spending a lot of effort to make it run on a second architecture does not make much sense (at this stage).

 #### Why using FAT32?